 Mornington Peninsula Victoria, Australia Travel Guide

 Public Transport Victoria (PTV) manages all public transport in Victoria.
 On the Mornington Peninsula, the main system is a limited bus network.
-Unlike Melbourne's city center, no metro trains or tram services directly exist on the peninsula.
+Unlike Melbourne's city center, no metro trains or tram services directly from the source exist on the peninsula.
 The closest train line from Melbourne terminates at Frankston, serving as a gateway to the northern part of the peninsula.
 Bus routes mainly connect larger towns along the bay side.

 Major train stations like Frankston generally possess ramps or lifts.